moveit/moveit2_tutorials/doc/concepts/moveit_task_constructor/moveit_task_constructor.rst

       std::make_shared<moveit::task_constructor::solvers::JointInterpolationPlanner>();
   const auto mtc_cartesian_planner = std::make_shared<moveit::task_constructor::solvers::CartesianPath>();

-These solvers can be passed into each stage.
+These solvers will be passed into stages like MoveTo, MoveRelative and Connect.

 Setting Properties
 ------------------

 | Each MTC stage has configurable properties.
+Example - planning group, timeout, goal state, etc.
 | Properties of different types can be set using the function below.
-| Information about properties required for each stage can be found in the stages docs.

 .. code-block:: c++

   void setProperty(const std::string& name, const boost::any& value);

+| Children stages can easily inherit properties from their parents, thus reducing the configuration overhead.

 Cost calculator for Stages
 ---------------------------